s-matthew-english/laughing-bassoon/README.md

 An analysis of the differences between the project directories for go-ethereum and quorum.

+## Jaccard Similarity

+To get a rough sense of the similarity between these two projects we use the Jaccard Similarity.
+It varies between 0 (when sets are completely different) and 1 (when sets are identical).

+In order to effectively employ this metric we had to determine how to deal with "IN BOTH, BUT DIFFERENT", described in detail below.
+For simplicity we consider records in this class as being only in the intersection or only in the difference of the Quorum and Go-Ethereum sets.

+Based on percentage of lines that differ, we divide this group between the intersection and the difference.
+In "IN BOTH, BUT DIFFERENT" we have initially 490 files.
+Our difference ratio gives us a number between 0 and 1, files with a similarity score of greater than 90% are treated as part of the "IDENTICAL FILES" set, there are 418 of such files, and we give them a weight of 0.9, i.e. (418 * 0.9), and add the result to our "IDENTICAL FILES" set, therefore "IDENTICAL FILES" is recalculated as 1710 + (418 * 0.9) = 2086.2

+We're left with 72 files with a difference of greater than 0.10%.
+These are split evenly and partitioned between the "GO-ETHEREUM ONLY", and "QUORUM ONLY", with a weight of 0.10

+So we have:

+QUORUM ONLY: 95 + (36 * 0.1) = 98.6
+GO-ETHEREUM ONLY: 124 + (36 * 0.1) = 127.6
+INTERSECTION: 1710 + (418 * 0.9) = 2086.2

+And therefore Jaccard similarity will be:

+J = 2086.2 / (2086.2 + 98.6 + 127.6) = 0.90217

 ## How to interpret this document:

 ### Files fall into one of four categories: